athenarc/EOSCF-ContentBasedRS/README.md

 RS_MONGO_URI="mongodb://admin:admin@rs_mongo:27017"
 RS_MONGO_DB=recommender # The name of the database used in the RS mongo

+INTERNAL_REDIS_HOST=redis # The hostname of the internal redis deployed by compose INTERNAL_REDIS_PORT=6379 # The port of the internal redis deployed by compose INTERNAL_REDIS_PASSWORD=redis_pswd # The password of the internal redis deployed by compose

 # The private sdn key for sentry which we use for error logging
 SENTRY_SDN=https://12345...

+# Cronitor is used to monitor the offline updating of our RS data structures
+# stored in redis
+CRONITOR_API_KEY=123aababdas...

 ```